 - Creative Producing Lab & Fellowship - This is a year-long program for emerging producers who have a completed, optioned, scripted, narrative project with a director attached.
 The producer may not be the writer or director of this project.
 Fellows receive $10,000 in grant support, as well as mentoring and other support from Sundance staff.

 - FilmTwo Initiative and Fellowship - This fellowship supports filmmakers working on their second narrative film project, either writer/directors or writers collaborating closely with a director.
 Women and applicants from underrepresented communities will be given priority.
 This fellowship includes participation in a screenwriting workshop in Los Angeles, support from Sundance staff, and eligibility for various labs run by the Institute.

-- Alfred P. Sloan Commissioning Grant & Fellowship - With the support of the Sloan Foundation, these grants and fellowships are given for the development of screenplays with science or technology themes (but not science fiction).
+- Alfred P. Sloan Commissioning Grant & Fellowship – In partnership with the Sloan Foundation, these grants and fellowships support the development of screenplays with science or technology themes (but not science fiction).
 Only completed screenplays will be considered for the fellowship.